AutoGen

 Strengths

-• +Provides AutoGen Studio, a web-based UI for prototyping agents without writing code.
+• +Provides a web-based UI (AutoGen Studio) for no-code agent prototyping.

-• +Built on Core, an event-driven framework for building scalable multi-agent AI systems.
+• +Features an event-driven core for scalable multi-agent AI systems and workflows.

 • +Provides durable execution, allowing agents to persist through failures and resume from where they left off.